Mightybaac/Chicken-Farming-Assistant/README.md

 # Chicken-Farming-Assistant

-# Chicken Farm Management System
+# Farm Management System

-This Python program helps chicken farmers manage their flocks by providing functionalities to track and monitor chicken health, egg production, and feeding schedule.
+The Farm Management System is a program that allows you to manage chickens on a farm.
+It provides functionality to add chickens, remove chickens, collect eggs, generate health reports, and feed the chickens.

 ## Features

-- Add chickens to the farm
+- Add Chicken: Add a new chicken to the farm by providing its name, breed, and date of birth.
-- Remove chickens from the farm
+- Remove Chicken: Remove a chicken from the farm based on its name.
-- Track egg production
+- Collect Eggs: Collect all the eggs laid by the chickens on the farm and reset the egg count.
-- Generate health reports for chickens
+- Generate Health Report: Generate a health report for all the chickens on the farm, including their names, breeds, dates of birth, and health statuses.
-- Feed chickens based on time
+- Feed Chickens: Feed the chickens, updating their health status to "Healthy" during feeding time.
-- Logging and saving of inputs and outputs
+- Exit: Exit the Farm Management System.

 ## Getting Started